Watch Council meetings

 - Protocol for filming or recording meetings

 Filming, taking photographs or recording is allowed at any meeting or decision day that is open to the public.
 The use of social media is also permitted.
+Filming, taking photographs or recording is only permitted in the meeting room whilst the meeting is taking place so must stop when the meeting is either adjourned or closed.

 Before the meeting